mixpanel/mixpanel-react-native/README.md

 ```
 <a name="optInTracking"></a>
 # **optInTracking(distinctId, properties)**
 To internally track an opt-in event, to opt in an already opted out user from tracking.
-People updates and track calls will be
+User updates and track calls will be
      sent to Mixpanel after using this method.
 ### **Example**
 ```js